DiamondDeadMaw/Python-Computer-Simulator/README.md

 Also includes a GUI (rendered using the pygame library) to see memory locations change in real time, the current instruction, the program counter, the screen, and to set the speed of the CPU.

-Inspired by the HACK computer (https://www.nand2tetris.org/), and uses its instruction set and assembly language.
+Inspired by the HACK computer (https://www.nand2tetris.org/), and uses a modified (expanded) version of its architecture.

 Use the included assembler to write your own programs and execute them.